-Development Type - This site is a greenfield site and was designated as an Area of Development Restraint (suitable to meet future housing needs) in the Borough of Redditch Local Plan No.3.
+- 48.6 Development Type This site is a greenfield site and was designated as an Area of Development Restraint (suitable to meet future housing needs) in the Borough of Redditch Local Plan No.3.
 This Plan now designates this site as a Strategic Site suitable for housing.
-An approximate capacity for residential development is around 400-600 dwellings; however a specific capacity figure should be determined through detailed design proposals and should make the most efficient use of the land available.
-Housing which meets the needs of the ageing population would be appropriate in this location.

-Design and the environment - This site has a number of landscape considerations and topographical issues which must be incorporated into the design of this site.
+An approximate capacity for residential development is around 400 600 dwellings; however a specific capacity figure should be determined through detailed design proposals and should make the most efficient use of the land available.
+Housing which meets the needs of the ageing population would be appropriate in this location. - 48.7 Design and the environment This site has a number of landscape considerations and topographical issues which must be incorporated into the design of this site.
 The landscape and topographical issues may be such that the capacity of the site is restricted.
 It is considered that the delivery of housing suitable for the elderly population may achieve a number of the aspirations of this plan including the delivery of appropriate housing of the right style in the right location and making the most efficient use of land.
-It is considered that 1 bedroom flats/apartments would allow a suitable capacity to be achieved, whilst not compromising the landscape character qualities of this site and delivering much needed housing in an appropriate location.

-There is a Public Right of Way (the bridle way) which crosses the site from east to west, from Hill Top Lane to Pumphouse Lane.
-Views from this track should be maximised.

-There is a steep ridgeline following existing Hill Top Lane south west which slopes north to south and a steep ridgeline also exists to border the site east the northern boundary.
-These ridgelines should be incorporated into site development.

-The landscape character within the site contributes to the character of the landscape and local distinctiveness of the area.
-Applicants should refer to the Worcestershire Landscape Character Assessment and the Worcestershire Historic Environment Record to inform proposals.

-Proposals should consider how they can improve the ecological status of the Bow Brook by considering the 'Bow Brook Biodiversity Delivery Area statement' by Worcestershire Biodiversity Partnership.

-This site falls within Historic Environment Character Zone (HECZ) 146 of the Historic Environment Assessment (HEA) which has been identified as having high potential for unknown archaeology; therefore an appraisal of the site will be required prior to any development.

-Accessibility - The need to facilitate public transport provision is essential in this site due to the current limited service to the area.
+It is considered that 1 bedroom flats/apartments would allow a suitable capacity to be achieved, whilst not compromising the landscape character qualities of this site and delivering much needed housing in an appropriate location. - 48.8 There is a Public Right of Way (the bridle way) which crosses the site from east to west, from Hill Top Lane to Pumphouse Lane.
+Views from this track should be maximised. - 48.9 There is a steep ridgeline following existing Hill Top Lane south west which slopes north to south and a steep ridgeline also exists to border the site east the northern boundary.
+These ridgelines should be incorporated into site development. - 48.10 The landscape character within the site contributes to the character of the landscape and local distinctiveness of the area.
+Applicants should refer to the Worcestershire Landscape Character Assessment and the Worcestershire Historic Environment Record to inform proposals. - 48.11 Proposals should consider how they can improve the ecological status of the Bow Brook by considering the 'Bow Brook Biodiversity Delivery Area statement' by Worcestershire Biodiversity Partnership. - 48.12 This site falls within Historic Environment Character Zone (HECZ) 146 of the Historic Environment Assessment (HEA) which has been identified as having high potential for unknown archaeology; therefore an appraisal of the site will be required prior to any development. - 48.13 Development of this site provides an opportunity to address the remediation of any potential contamination as a result of the former sewage works located within the site boundary. - 48.14 Accessibility The need to facilitate public transport provision is essential in this site due to the current limited service to the area.
 The ability to access services and facilities (with exception of retail) near to Webheath through walking are limited at present.
 Further consideration should be given to enhancing the Public Transport, walking and cycling access to and from the site.

-With regard to public transport consideration should be given to extending the 68 service so that it calls within the Webheath Strategic Site and providing equivalent service of 55A and 56A in the daytime to the Hospital/south east of Redditch.
+48.15 With regard to public transport consideration should be given to extending the 68 service so that it calls within the Webheath Strategic Site and providing equivalent service of 55A and 56A in the daytime to the Hospital/south east of Redditch.